moonymango/enmovito/memory-bank/techContext.md

 ### Environment Management

-The project uses a dedicated virtual environment for development and execution.
-The specific virtual environment to use is:
+The project uses a dedicated virtual environment for development and execution:

 ```
 /home/moonymango/venv/qt